sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 1) You will need : Arduino IDE (1.6.13 or better)

 2) You will have to download the hardware files from : https://drive.google.com/file/d/1j8or7khmo2Z-QlrW-FHwhAybPbwVp9Ex/view?usp=sharing (its a slightly modified version of the original fork, I don't actually remember what changes I made but somehow the code after compilation takes 5 kB less memory) and unzip/extract it inside the "Arduino/hardware folder.
-You will also need to install the cortex M3 SAMD board package in arduino, which can be installed easily through the boards manager in arduino IDE.
+You will also need to install the cortex M3 SAM board package in arduino, which can be installed easily through the boards manager in arduino IDE.
 Use this video for reference, the step of cloning the STM32 repository is replaced by downloading the zip and the rest remains the same : https://www.youtube.com/watch?v=MLEQk73zJoU&t=295s

+The 'libraries folder' needs to go inside Arduino/libraries.
+The ino files need to go to wherever you store your sketches.
+Place the GCS folder where you keep your python files.
+The Baphomet code is for an Arduino Pro-Mini (5V, 16Mhz) and the Lucifer code is for the STM32F103c8t6.
+In the upload settings, set the CPU speed to overclocked (128Mhz) and upload method to serial.

 ### additional steps for Linux
 Assuming you already have a functional installation of arduino (see here: https://www.arduino.cc/en/guide/linux )